The Art of Natural Cheesemaking with David Asher

 On day two we explore rennet cheeses, making fresh cheese curd, and exploring the different directions that this basic cheese can take including Camembert, Limburger, Feta and Mozzarella.
 And we finish off the class with alpine cheeses and blues, making a Tomme, and a wheel of Gorgonzola, and all without packaged starters.

 Learn how all these diverse cheeses are related, and how they can evolve from milk with a full-circle, organically inspired cheesemaking philosophy.
 Over the course of the sessions, we will also taste local examples of the cheeses we will be making in class.
-Students will get to take home their very own cheese cultures, as well as some helpful tools for making cheese, including a copy of David Asher’s new book (for sale during the program).
+Students will get to take home their very own cheese cultures, as well as some helpful tools for making cheese.

 David Asher is an organic farmer, farmstead cheese maker and cheese educator based on the gulf islands of British Columbia, Canada.
 A guerrilla cheesemaker, David does not make cheese according to standard industrial philosophies - he explores traditionally cultured, non-corporate methods of cheesemaking.